 Acer palmatum Manyo no sato is a rare and unusual maple with purple and lime green variegated leaves in the spring.
-Summer color is light green which becomes tangerine orange in early fall and dark orange with red tints in late fall.
+Summer color is light green which becomes tangerine orange in early fall.
+In a few weeks the color changes to dark orange with red tints in late fall.
 It is one of my favorites for the ever-changing color.
 Maple enthusiasts are just beginning to discover this rare and hard to find maple.
 Manyo has spring leaves from light to dark purple combined with lime green variegation to create a very unique look.
 In Japanese the name means ‘wonderful place of nature’.
-The lime green expands during the summer until the entire maple is no longer a dark color, but a light green with pink and lime tints.
-In the fall the light green color changes to a tangerine orange before becoming dark orange with red tints.
+The lime green expands during the summer until the entire maple is no longer a dark purple color.
+The summer look is a light green with pink and lime tints.

 This cultivar can handle full sun to partial shade and has a dense, shrub-like growth habit.
-The ideal growing conditions would provide for sun nearly all day long, except during hot afternoon temperatures when some shade is preferred.
-The sun brings out the purple and lime green leaves which makes this maple awesome.
+The ideal growing conditions would provide for sun nearly all day long, except during hot afternoon temperatures when some shade is preferred. some sun is necessary to bring out the the purple and lime green leaves which makes this maple awesome.
 The bright green bark adds to the the final WOW factor of this maple.

 If you love Japanese Maples as much as I do, you can learn more about these amazing trees by joining the Facebook Group – Japanese Maples and Conifers.It is free to join – you just have to be a Facebook member.
 The contributors to the group have a wealth of experience and post many photos.
-No question is dumb – you will not be criticized for lack of knowledge, rather you will get a variety of opinions from all over the country.
-This is what I value the most – learning about variations of growth, leaf size and color in different sections of the USA and around the world.
 I often participate in the discussions.

 First photo shows the unique spring color which becomes more purple in late spring.
 The last two photos show the summer green with tints of lime and pink and finally the fall change to tangerine orange.
 All of the photos were taken here at the nursery.